 Creating the General Journal Entry

-Tap on the button that have Company written on it and present at the top of menu bar, after that select the tab saying Make General Journal Entries.
-A window will pop up, that is going to be like a spreadsheet having the five columns across it and also the several rows towards downside.
+Tap on the button that has Company written on it and present it at the top of the menu bar, after that select the tab saying Make General Journal Entries.
+A window will pop up, that is going to be like a spreadsheet having five columns across it and also several rows towards the downside.

 Now from the first column of the first row, tap on Owner’s Equity account.
-You will find that labeling of first column is done as Account, then you will see a little side arrow present in the first column of first row, click on it.
+You will find that the labeling of the first column is done as Account, then you will see a little side arrow present in the first column of the first row, click on it.

-Window having all your accounts that are a part of the chart of accounts of your company, will pop-up.
-Now, go to the first column’s second row and then get the account entered that was used to deposit these funds, in the column of Debit, savings, checking etc.
+A window having all your accounts that are a part of the chart of accounts of your company, will pop-up.
+Now, go to the first column’s second row and then get the account entered that was used to deposit these funds, in the column of Debit, savings, checking, etc.

 Entering the Corresponding Credit

 Here, go to the column that has Credit written on it and enter the corresponding Credit.
-Amount of corresponding credit is going to be same as of the amount that was of initial investment.
+The amount of corresponding credit is going to be the same as the amount that was of the initial investment.

 Creating the Liability Account for long-term